Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: Multi-Epoch Scaling in Strongly Convex Linear Regression

 \paragraph{Larger Datasets Can Be Repeated More.} Our theorem provides the following insight.
-Fixing the data distribution, as we collect more data, the largest possible epoch number $K$ in the effective-reuse regime also increases.
-This means that for larger datasets, multi-epoch training is able to reuse every data point more effectively.
+Fixing the data distribution, as we collect more data, the largest possible epoch number $K$ to stay in the effective-reuse regime also increases.
+Consequently, larger datasets can sustain more epochs while maintaining linear gains from data reuse.
 Specifically, for the setup we study in this section, if we have collected $N$ data points in total, then with multi-epoch training, we can get a performance comparable to one-pass training on $\Theta(N \log N)$ data points, which is superlinear in the number of data points we collected.

-This finding points out a neglected factor in the data-constrained scaling laws proposed in \citet{muennighoff2023scaling}, which assumed a uniform effective number of epochs across different fresh data sizes.
+This finding highlights a neglected factor in the data-constrained scaling laws proposed in \citet{muennighoff2023scaling}, which assumed a uniform effective number of epochs across different fresh data sizes.
 In~\Cref{sec:experiment-llm}, we validate this insight by showing that the effective reuse rate indeed increases with the dataset size in LLM pretraining.